-Buying prescription drugs for your dog each month can become a costly expense.
-Now more than ever, many dog owners on the budget struggle with the costs associated with these dog prescription drugs.
-But there's a way to find cheap pet meds online and other ways to save on your dog's drugs.
+Buying prescription drugs for dogs each month can get expensive.
+Now more than ever, many dog owners on the budget struggle with the costs associated with dog prescription drugs, and the prices are rising.
+But there's a way to find cheap pet meds online and other ways to save on your pet's drugs.

 Table of Contents

 - Why Is Pet Medication for Dogs So Expensive?